massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 >
 >
 > - If they don't flow well together,
->     - add contextual text info as visually hidden text, or
+>     - add contextual text info as visually hidden text:
 >
 >		```
 > 		<a href="loginpage.html">